See and Do in Dublin

 - Purchase the complete Expat Arrivals Dublin Guide (PDF)

-With the city's multitude of attractions and fascinating history, expats will have no shortage of things to see and do in Dublin.
+With the city's multitude of attractions and fascinating history, expats will certainly have no shortage of exciting things to see and do in Dublin.

-New arrivals will have a great time sightseeing while finding their way around the city.
+Sightseeing the classic tourist attractions is a great way for new arrivals to get to know their adopted city.
 A good way to learn more about local history while saving money is the Dublin Pass, the city’s official sightseeing card which allows access to many of the best attractions in the area.

 Enjoy a trip around the world in the exhibits at the Dublin Zoo or pack a picnic and head to Phoenix Park, the largest urban park in Europe.
-Otherwise, take a tour of the Guinness Storehouse or the Old Jameson Distillery.
+Those who enjoy their tipple can take a tour of the Guinness Storehouse or the Old Jameson Distillery.

 Founded in 1204 by order of King John, Dublin Castle has been rebuilt many times over the centuries.
 By the 1600s the castle was home to the Law Courts, a banqueting hall and meetings of Parliament.
 It now hosts a museum, guided tours, cafés, gardens and an international conference centre.

 The Dublin Zoo is one of the city’s most popular attractions.
-The zoo boasts various exhibits of animals from the Arctic to the plains of Africa, and houses tigers, elephants, orangutans and many others.
+The zoo boasts various exhibits of animals from the Arctic to the plains of Africa, and houses rescued tigers, elephants, orangutans and many other fascinating creatures.
 Animal lovers will be glad to know that the zoo is also involved in numerous conservation projects, including the breeding of endangered species.

 This iconic drink may be brewed all over the world, but there’s nothing better than a Guinness in Ireland.
 It just tastes better.
 Take a tour of the famous storehouse that was set up in 1759 by Arthur Guinness, and then head up to the Gravity Bar to enjoy a pint while taking in the bar's fantastic view over Dublin.